They say a picture speaks a thousand words. I say 500 is a more accurate figure.

 The photo can be placed to one of two days in the Pyrenees; the fog of cycling legend clouds the exact date.
 The tale often told reveals that on stage 16 Vietto launched an attack and gained plenty of road from his rivals.
 On the descent of the Porter d’Aspet, Magne crashed behind and required a new bike.
 Vietto was informed and promptly turned and cycled back up to meet his leader.
 Simple deduction indicates Vietto would have climbed the reversed stretch of road against handfuls of descending riders.
 After aiding Magne he sat slumped on the wall.
 Vietto had exchanged his own success for a period of lonely wheel-less reflection at the side of the road.

 Some glorify the day’s racing by suggesting Vietto was riding away to overall victory.
 However, he would have needed sizeable gains on Magne and the whereabouts of Martano are not specified.
 Magne would ultimately join up with Georges Speicher and finish alongside Martano.
 He was crowned champion in Paris after dominating the first ever time-trial.

 An alternative tale states the photo is from Stage 15 where Vietto had volunteered his front wheel to Magne in similar – but less spectacular – circumstances on the Col de Puymorens.

-Vietto sadly died in 1988 preventing the possibility for 500 more words and the end of speculation.
+Vietto sadly died in 1988 and his personal recollection was never documented.
 He was a wonderful climber who was instrumental to Magne’s second Tour victory.
 He wound up finishing in fifth place but celebrated with a grateful Magne in Paris.